AresCodes01/Digitale-Einkaufsliste/readme.md

 # Shoppinglists
 Website for managing shoppinglists
+# Group Work Notice
+This project was developed as part of a group assignment at the Technical University of Würzburg-Schweinfurt (THWS).
+Due to lost contact with some contributors, their involvement cannot be verified or credited further.
+The code and functionality represent the state of the exercise as completed by the team.
+#Starting
 Before starting, remember that you may need to replace the `python` command with `py` or `python3` depending on your operating sytem or installed python version

 ## Configuring your virtual environment